• Skip to primary navigation

 There isn't a more perfect pairing than this blood orange salmon!
 We slow roast the salmon and then top it with a ginger-infused blood orange glaze.
 You'll just love the touch of spice the ginger adds and how the citrus cuts through the rich, buttery texture of the salmon perfectly.

-I hope you welcome citrus season with a batch of these blood orange margaritas.
+I hope you welcome citrus season with a batch of these gorgeous blood orange margaritas.
 And don't forget to freeze some blood orange juice, so you can enjoy these margaritas all year long.

 Cheers!